The best Cinque Terre photo spots

 The toughest leg of the “half -open” walking trail is from Montorosso to Vernazza.
 As you begin to climb out of town you’ll have a few chances to take photos looking back towards the beach through gaps in the hedges.
 Just wipe the sweat from your eyes before taking aim.

 The walk is amazing in its own right.
 However a key shot is towards the end of the walking leg from Monterosso al Mare after about 1.5h as you descend down into Vernazza.
-There are a few designated viewing platforms (normally with a short queue) but we found this section below the telegraph wires with the top of the castle below the horizon to be the best spot.
+There are a few designated viewing platforms (normally with a short queue).
+But we found this section below the telegraph wires with the top of the castle below the horizon being the best spot.

 You can’t miss the village’s Castello di Vernazza castle and you can climb up it too for a small fee.
 Perfect for some panoramic shots!
 This one was taken on my iPhone.

-… and afterwards you can stroll down and along the harbour wall looking back towards town with its lovely array of boats in the foreground.
+Afterwards you can stroll down and along the harbour wall.
+Look back towards town with its lovely array of boats in the foreground.

 We didn’t walk the extra 1.5h from Vernazza to Corniglia so this photo comes from Route Perfect Blog instead.
-We took the short 5 minute train ride from Vernazza and in doing so so missed this lovely shot of the hillside as walkers approach it.
+We took the short 5 minute train ride from Vernazza.
+In doing so so missed this lovely shot of the hillside as walkers approach it.

 Once in Corniglia there are some nice pictures of the shop frontages, displaying among things lots of yellow lemon bath soaps!
 Wiggle through the streets and you come to a school playground and then up some steps you sit atop the cliff edge looking straight down to the sea or across to Manarola in the distance.

 In fact the view of the buildings in Manarola changed throughout the course of the day.
 These photos below were all taken below the Nessun Dorma bar on the main walkway (1) that goes around the headland.
-Some people took their photos on the tip of the headland but we moved a but further down the slope so we could get closer to the sea wall.
+Some people took their photos on the tip of the headland.
+We moved a bit further down the slope so we could get closer to the sea wall.

 Polkadotpassport took some great looking photos by venturing down onto the rocks.
 Be careful though!

-The view of the bay gets the most attention of course but just around the headland is a barrier where you can look out to see and also watch the sunset if you’re not too preoccupied with all those pastel-coloured buildings!
+The view of the bay gets the most attention of course.
+However just around the headland is a barrier where you can look out to sea.
+Also watch the sunset if you’re not too preoccupied with all those pastel-coloured buildings!

 Another harbour town but with slightly more going on compared to Manarola.
 Also it has the benefit of a small pebbley beach when photo time is over.

-The shot I loved was from the seawall looking back towards town with a few boats bobbing around on the foreground.
+It also provides another of the best Cinque Terre photo spots!
+I loved this one from the seawall looking back towards town with a few boats bobbing around on the foreground.
 Take some shots later in the evening to catch some softer colours and increase the chance of there being more boats in the foreground.

 Cinque Terre is gorgeous and I can see why my pal Hornblowertravels has it as his favourite place in the world.
-We went to Cinque Terre at the very beginning of June just before peak season and certainly encountered busy train stations during the day.
+We went to Cinque Terre at the very beginning of June.
+This was just before peak season and certainly encountered busy train stations during the day.

-However by staying in one of the villages overnight you can enjoy the early evening and sunset relatively undisturbed as all the hordes of daytrippers from Pisa and Florence have gone home by then … which is perfect for photography really as that’s when you’ll most likely be taking all of your best shots!
+However by staying in one of the villages overnight you can enjoy the early evening and sunset relatively undisturbed.
+All the hordes of daytrippers from Pisa and Florence have gone home by then.
+This is perfect for photography really as that’s when you’ll most likely be taking all of your best shots!
 But do check out my other post about going up the Leaning Tower of Pisa.

-… and of course there are may other photo opportunities taken out on the boats as well as off of the main routes between the villages where you can take great pictures that nobody else will have! 🙂
+… and of course there are may other Cinque Terre photo spots out on the boats as well as off of the main routes between the villages where you can take great pictures that nobody else will have! 🙂

-Happy adventures and let me know if you find some even better locations?!
+Happy adventures and let me know if you find some even better Cinque Terre photo spots?!